Berkcanozen/courseManager/README.md

 ---

-## License
+## License & Copyright

-Private — Meisner Studio Amsterdam.
-Not for public distribution.
+© 2026 Meisner Studio Amsterdam.
+All rights reserved.

+This software is proprietary and confidential.
+Unauthorized copying, distribution, or use of this software, in whole or in part, is strictly prohibited without prior written permission from Meisner Studio Amsterdam.